Meeting Jeffrey Epstein was a huge mistake: Bill Gates

-San Francisco: Billionaire philanthropist Bill Gates has admitted that meeting the late convicted sex offender Jeffrey Epstein was "a huge mistake" in his life.
+San Francisco, Aug 6 (IANS) Billionaire philanthropist Bill Gates has admitted that meeting the late convicted sex offender, Jeffrey Epstein was "a huge mistake" in his life.

 In an interview with CNN, Gates said that "several" meetings with Epstein gave him credibility, which was a mistake.